vedant1343/command-line-todo-app-using-click-/README.md

 # command-line-todo-app-using-click-
-Manage your todos efficiently with this command-line interface (CLI) application built in Python using the Click library.
+Manage your todos with this command-line interface (CLI) application built in Python using the Click library.

 ## Features